 The Death Penalty is a big question—it’s very vast.
 I learned, being here in the states, that now people in California want to impose the death penalty for the rapist and murderer, The Golden State Killer, who’s in jail now.
 Of course, he’s a monster, but the death penalty is something that I couldn’t understand—a victim or the parent of a victim wanting to kill someone.
 MM

-High Life opened in theaters April 5, 2019, courtesy of A24.
+High Life, directed by Claire Denis opened in theaters April 5, 2019, courtesy of A24.
 All images courtesy of A24